 Dental Services: (Amount payable per injured tooth (includes x-rays): up to $500.00 for treatment of each injured tooth.

 EXCLUSIONS - WHAT THE POLICY DOES NOT COVER

-1. The practice or play of interscholastic tackle football including travel to or from such practice or play if the student is enrolled in the 9th, 10th, 11th, or 12th grades, unless the player has paid the required extra premium.
-Participation in any organized sports camps, league practices or competitions that are not exclusively funded, sponsored, scheduled and supervised by the Member school district Board of Education to which the Policy is issued.
+1. The practice or play of interscholastic sports including travel to or from such practice or play (for information about interscholastic sports coverage, click on 'IMPORTANT LINKS' above).
+Participation in any organized sports camps, league practices or competitions that are not exclusively funded, scheduled and supervised by the Member school district Board of Education to which the Policy is issued.
 Participation in organized classes, practices or competitions in boxing, wrestling, self-defense, or martial arts, including but not limited to Karate, Aikido, Tae Kwon Do, Jujitsu, Kung Fu, kickboxing or weapons training unless the organized program is exclusively sponsored, funded, and scheduled by the Member school district Board of Education to which the Policy is issued, and directly supervised by a Member school employee.

 2. Damage to other than whole, sound, vital and natural teeth or to existing dental bridges, crowns, restorations or braces; orthodontic procedure and services.
 Treatment for injury or fracture of tooth caused either by decay, infection or the breakdown of a dental restoration.